Effective Coverage: Enlightening Sunshine State Residents On Florida Renters Insurance

-In 2017, it’s more important than every before to read every word of your lease before you sign it.
+It’s of the utmost importance to read every word of your lease before you sign it.
 The vast majority of landlords are honest and use standard lease forms that contain standard provisions designed to smooth the relationship between you and them.
-In reality, though, you’re signing a contract of at least a year in duration which obligates you to pay tens of thousands of dollars over the term.
+In reality though, you’re signing a binding contract which likely obligates you to pay tens of thousands of dollars over the term.
 Reading it is the only way to protect yourself, and the only way to know for sure if you’re actually required to have renters insurance.

 How Much Does Renters Insurance Cost In Florida?

 The national average price of renters insurance is $187.00 for the year, or about fifteen dollars a month.
 In Florida, prices vary depending on your geographic location and other factors.
 Depending on wind coverage and factors specific to you, you’re likely to pay right around the national average price.
 Tampa Renters Insurance will be a bit more because of the coastal risk, while Orlando Renters Insurance might cost a bit less due to location.

 The best way to find out how much Florida renters insurance costs is to get a quote.
 That way you have an accurate number specific to you and your location.
 The good news is, that’s easy because Effective Coverage has streamlined the process.
 Your insurance expert can put together a policy for you in just minutes.
 You don’t have to call all over town, we do the comparison for you.